catapam/coffe-hub/README.md

 ![ERD diagram](documentation/erd.png)

-* **Models customization**
-- All models were somehow customized for the specific needs of this project.
+* **Models customization**: All models were somehow customized for the specific needs of this project.
 Example: Products work in parallel with productVariants, where the sizes, stock and price are dealt with; product reviews; cart entries being saved to the user's account, and even contact form submissions being linked to the user's email address.

 ---
 # Features